| |

 - To celebrate its 16th Anniversary of playing Top 40 music,

-of double pocket albums.
-Production director Dave Overson produced
+dozens of double pocket albums.
+Production director Dave Overson

-a special montage featuring many past personalities that aired
+produced a special montage featuring many past personalities

 early

-Street, Hartford, and relocated studios and offices to the remodelled
+Main Street, Hartford, and relocated studios and offices

 |